Disclosure: Top10VPN is editorially independent. We may earn commissions if you buy a VPN through links on our site.

 Our Verdict

 The premium version of Proton VPN is a secure and reliable choice for torrenting.
-It's not the fastest VPN we’ve tested, but it has a kill switch and many P2P-optimized servers that do not log any user data transfers.
-Overall, Proton VPN is a good VPN for torrenting.
-Keep in mind that the free version of Proton VPN doesn't allow torrenting.
+It has a fast average bitrate, a secure kill switch, and many P2P-optimized servers that do not log any user data transfers.
+Overall, Proton VPN's premium version is a good VPN for torrenting, but the free version doesn't support torrenting at all.

 illustration of man using Proton VPN to torrent securely

-Our extensive P2P tests confirm the premium version of Proton VPN is a good VPN for torrenting.
+Our P2P tests confirm that the premium version of Proton VPN is a good VPN for torrenting.
 It’s a reliable service with a privacy-friendly logging policy and a strong commitment to transparency.

 The VPN service secures your P2P traffic with AES-256 encryption, and assigns you an anonymous IP address that can’t be traced back to you.

-While Proton VPN isn’t our most-highly rated torrent VPN, it’s still fast and secure enough for private file-sharing.
+While Proton VPN isn’t our top-rated torrent VPN, it’s still fast and secure enough for private file-sharing.

-We also tested and reviewed Proton VPN Free, but found it doesn’t support P2P traffic.
+We also tested and reviewed Proton VPN Free, but we found that it doesn’t support P2P traffic at all.
 If you want to torrent with Proton VPN, you’ll have to pay.

 In this guide, we’ll explain how to torrent safely and avoid monitoring using the premium version of Proton VPN.

-We’ll also cover in detail the pros and cons of torrenting with Proton VPN, as well summarizing the service’s key P2P-specific features.
+We’ll also cover in detail the pros and cons of torrenting with Proton VPN, its P2P-specific features, and any superior alternatives.

 Is Proton VPN Good for Torrenting?